22nd April 2020

 A personal welfare LPA gives your attorney the power to make decisions about your daily routine in the event that you are unable to make your own decisions.
 This can include washing, dressing, eating, medical care, moving into a care home and life-sustaining medical treatment.

-Property & Financial LPA
+Property & Financial Lasting Power of Attorney (LPA)

 Property and financial affairs LPA gives your attorney the power to make decisions about your money and property, including managing your bank or building society accounts, paying bills, collecting your pension or benefits and, if necessary, selling your home.